 Defining outcomes in terms of sustainable economic, social, and environmental benefits The long-term nature and impact of many of local government's responsibilities mean that it should define and plan outcomes and that these should be sustainable.
 Decisions should further the authority's purpose, contribute to intended benefits and outcomes, and remain within the limits of authority and resources.
 Input from all groups of stakeholders, including citizens, service users, and institutional stakeholders, is vital to the success of this process and in balancing competing demands when determining priorities for the finite resources available.
 Having a clear vision which is an agreed formal statement of the organisation's purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions The Council's Corporate Plan clearly identifies the organisation's vision and purpose.
 This is supplemented by the Delivery Plan which identifies specific objectives and is reported upon regularly throughout the year.
-The Service Planning process is directly linked to these plans, and set out specific activities to achieve outcomes in the Plan.
-Each activity is linked to defined corporate plan objectives which then cascades into individual performance and service plan objectives.
-Corporate Plan, Delivery Plan, Service Plans, Performance and Risk system, Appraisal framework.
+The Team Planning process is directly linked to these plans, and set out specific activities to achieve outcomes in the Plan.
+Each activity is linked to defined corporate plan objectives which then cascades into individual performance and Team Plan objectives and delivery is monitored and supported by the Corporate Delivery Unit (CDU).
+In February 2022 Full Council approved the Net Zero Strategy & Action Plan which details the Council's commitment to achieving net-zero by 2030.
+Corporate Plan, Delivery Plan, Team Plans, Performance and Risk system, Appraisal framework/'Check Ins', CDU, Net Zero Strategy & Action Plan.
 Specifying the intended impact on, or changes for, stakeholders including citizens and service users.
-It could be immediately or over the course of a year or longer The Corporate Plan, emerging Delivery Plan and subsequent Service Plans will identify specified performance measures to evaluate how the organisation will deliver its priorities and benefit its local environment and this is reported on regularly throughout the year.
-Corporate Plan, Delivery Plan, Service Plans, Performance and Risk system.
-Delivering defined outcomes on a sustainable basis within the resources that will be available The Service Plans feed into the budget setting process which identifies the level of cost and resources required to deliver the activity.
+It could be immediately or over the course of a year or longer The Corporate Plan 2019-23, Delivery Plan and Team Plans identify specified performance measures to evaluate how the organisation will deliver its priorities and benefit its local environment and this is reported on regularly throughout the year.
+Corporate Plan, Delivery Plan, Team Plans, Performance and Risk system including Performance Pubic Portal on the Council website.
+Delivering defined outcomes on a sustainable basis within the resources that will be available The Team Plans feed into the budget setting process which identifies the level of cost and resources required to deliver the activity.
 There are frequent updates to committees in terms of budget monitoring and also performance against the targets and objectives contained within the Delivery Plan to demonstrate how the Council is delivering against its objectives.
-Corporate Plan, Delivery Plan, Service Plans, Performance and Risk system, Budget monitoring protocols and reports, Committee reports, Medium Term Financial Strategy.
+Corporate Plan, Delivery Plan, Team Plans, Performance and Risk system, Budget monitoring protocols and reports, Committee reports, Medium Term Financial Strategy.